 In this section, ‘you’ includes your authorised users.

-We will co-operate with other industry organisations to provide secure and reliable banking and payment systems that you can trust.
+We will co-operate with other industry organisations to provide secure and reliable account and payment systems that you can trust.

 Taking care of your Corporate Card, PIN and other security information is essential to help prevent fraud and protect your Fair Everywhere Account.
 Please make sure that you follow the advice given below.